requirejs/element/README.md

 }
 ```

-This results in an `instance.querySelectorAll('[data-prop'))`, and each node in that result is passed to the function mentioned above.
+This results in an `instance.querySelectorAll('[data-prop]'))`, and each node in that result is passed to the function mentioned above.

 #### selectors/data-prop